A-Smith2003/209-Group-Proj/README.md

 - Coding software like VScode

 ## Project Scope
-- Pages for the hyperlinks Home, Categories, and Best Sellers
+- Pages for the hyperlinks Categories and Best Sellers
 - Cart function with a hyperlink to a checkout page

 # Meet The Developers